shelialia/tp/docs/DeveloperGuide.md

 **Expected**: Name of the first guest is updated to `Jonathan Doe`.
 Other details remain unchanged.
 Status message reflects successful edit.

 2. `edit 1 +rq\Fruit Basket`
 **Expected**: Adds `Fruit Basket` to the list of requests for the first guest.
+Other details remain unchanged.
 Status message reflects successful edit.

 3. `edit 1 -rq\Fruit Basket`
 **Expected**: Removes `Fruit Basket` from the request list of the first guest.
+Other details remain unchanged.
 If request is not found, error message is shown.
 Otherwise, status message reflects successful update.

 4. `edit 1 n\ r\`
 **Expected**: No changes made.
-Fields cannot be empty.
-Error message shown indicating missing values for required parameters.
+Compulsory parameters cannot be empty.
+Error message is shown in the status bar, stating that an invalid edit command was used and the correct edit command format to follow.

 5. `edit 1 -ri\2 -ri\3`
 **Expected**: No changes made.
 Error message shown indicating that duplicate request removal prefixes are not allowed in the same command.